About the Course

 • The Orator(s): Give a Captivating 5-7 Minute Slideshow Presentation During the Last Three Lectures

-• The Deliverer: Deliver Your Group from Evil by Editing and Submitting the Exploratory Analysis and Final Report via Sakai Before the Deadline
+• The Deliverer: Deliver Your Group from Evil by Editing and Submitting the Exploratory Analysis and Final Report via Canvas Before the Deadline

 Four Parts Including Point Values